Teatr Biuro Podróży: Projects

-The group’s most famous piece, Carmen Funebre (Funeral Song), is based on interviews with victims of the Balkan wars.
-Developed in 1993-1994, Carmen Funebre continues to tour internationally, including performances in the U.S in 2003 and in the UK in 2007.
-Carmen Funebre was awarded Fringe First (1995), the Critic’s Award (1995), and the Hamada Award (1996) at the Edinburgh Fringe Festival.
-The ensemble's most recent production, HofD (Heart of Darkness) premiered in London in the summer of 2007 at the National Theatre's outdoor festival, Watch This Space.
+The group's most famous piece, Carmen Funebre (Funeral Song), is based on interviews with victims of the Balkan wars.
+Developed in 1993–1994, Carmen Funebre continues to tour internationally, including performances in the United States in 2002 and in the United Kingdom in 2007.
+Carmen Funebre was awarded Fringe First (1995), the Critic's Award (1995) and the Hamada Award (1996) at the Edinburgh Fringe Festival.

+The ensemble's production, HofD (Heart of Darkness) premiered in London in the summer of 2007 at the National Theatre's outdoor festival, Watch This Space.

-They have a strong relationship with the National Theatre in London, performing there every summer as part of the National's summer festival 2004-2010.
-Their 2010 appearance is 'Carmen Funebre' in July.
+They have a strong relationship with the National Theatre in London, performing there every summer as part of the National's summer festival 2004–2010.